maldoinc/wireup/docs/pages/interfaces.md

 # Working with Interfaces

-When you're autowiring dependencies, you might want to inject an interface rather than the concrete implementation directly.
+When autowiring dependencies, you might want to inject an interface rather than the concrete implementation directly.
 Since Python doesn't have built-in interfaces, you can leverage any class that's marked as abstract within the container.